 The festival is celebrated with a lot of enthusiasm and energy, organised by the Vangodds of the Gauncars (indigenous Goans).
 The idol of Virgin Mother Mary is decorated with flowers, gold jewellery, candles, garlands, incense sticks.
 The isolated hill on which the chapel is situated finds its significance for this one event throughout the year.
 A large number of people climb up the steep hill to recite the Rosary for the lady of the blue mantle and attend the mass music dance party are carried out for nine days till the events concluded on January 6 in the Epiphany.

 The last day of the festival is perhaps the most important.
 Three boys aged between 8 to 12 from the three villages are chosen to represent The Three Kings.
 They ride on horsebacks - each on a separate, traditional path called Paz and meet at some distance away from the chapel of our lady of remedies on top of the hill at Cuelim.
 The boys are dressed as proper royalty in king's robe with jewellery, crowns and gifts of gold frankincense and myrrh.
 The kings together offer prayer to the lady of the mount and attend a High Mass at 12:00 PM on the hilltop, which is accompanied by sounds of choirs and footsteps in succession.
-A little boy beating a kettle drum lead the kings who are followed by happy crowd.
-The Three Kings then place the gifts infant of the Statue of baby Jesus.
-Music dance and songs accompany the whole ceremony.
-After the rituals, an elaborate fair is held on the entire hilltops.
-Fun rides, food, spices, clothes accessories, household items, toys and every other big and small item can be found here.
-The conclusion of this festival in Goa officially marks the end of Christmas for the state.
-The Feast of Three Kings is not only a momentous religious occasion but also serves as an excellent tourist attraction.
+A little boy beating a kettle drum lead the kings who are followed by a happy crowd.
+The Three Kings then place the gifts infant of the statue of baby Jesus.

 Goan Cashew Fenny is second only to the parties of Goa in popularity and a party in Goa can't be great without the Fenny cocktails.
 Cashew adds to a decent proportion of the economy of Goa and being a coastal region, coconut is also as significant to the culinary as Cashew is.
 To indulge in some interesting activities such as Cashew Stomping, Coconut Braking and tasting the most exotic Fenny Cocktails, it is a must to be present in the Goa Cashew & Coconut Festival.
 This Festival takes place every year in the month of May in Panjim.
 You'd hate to miss it.